maratai/craftery/fiber_arts/fiber_arts_book_masterlist.md

 - Mariana Eriksson, Gunnel Gustavsson, and Kerstin Lovallius. *Warp and Weft: Lessons in Drafting for Handweaving*.
 - Fiberworks. *Fiberworks Silver v.2 for Apple Macintosh*.
 - Irene Francisco. *Opening a Door to Two-Harness Techniques*.
 Notably clear explanation of inlay.
+- Ulla Getzmann. *Weave Structures the Swedish Way: Volumne 1*.
+Trans. and adapted by Becky Ashenden.
 - Liz Gipson. *A Weaver's Guide to Yarn: Selection, Size, Substance, and Style of the Stuff We Love*.
 - Nancy Arthur Hoskins. *Weft-Faced Pattern Weaves: Tabby to Taqueté*.
 - Bobbie Irwin. *Weaving Iridescence: Color Play for the Handweaver*.